Carreau/talks/2017-08-13-pybay/pybay.md

 1. Update your documentation, CIs, and scripts to use `pip`.

-2. Communicate, Communicate, Communicate: Blog, twitter...
+2. Communicate, Communicate, Communicate: Blog...

    <!-- .element: class="fragment" data-fragment-index="1" -->